Shape of My Heart (Backstreet Boys song): Chart performance

 The song reached number nine on the US Billboard Hot 100, giving the group their sixth and last top-10 single in the United States, while reaching number eight on the Billboard Mainstream Top 40 chart.
 It topped the charts of Canada, Italy, the Netherlands, New Zealand, Norway, and Switzerland, as well as the Eurochart Hot 100.

 Music video

 The video's monochrome and blue tinted style is inspired by "classic photography" to showcase the band's maturity in contrast to their earlier upbeat music videos.

 Background

 The music video for "Shape of My Heart" was directed by Matthew Rolston at the Orpheum Theatre in Los Angeles.
 The entire video is shot in monochrome with a blue tint, creating a black and blue atmosphere about the album's name.
 Rolston was inspired by "classic photography," utilizing the blue tint to evoke earlier periods of photography, as well as showcasing a mature side of the band in place of their previous over-the-top videos.
-On MTV's Total Request Live the music video broke the Backstreet Boys' record for the longest-running number-one song, which was previously held by "Larger Than Life" (1999).
-The video spent 65 days at the top position.
-As of May 2023, the music video has over 308 million views on YouTube.
 In a 2023 video posted to the band's YouTube account, Brian Littrell said he still owns the jacket he wore in the video.